 As a dedicated performer and educator, Dr. Ching-Ming Cheng has made many accomplishments throughout the world.
-She is an active pianist, collaborative performer and a committed educator who has an enthusiastic heart for sharing her profession with others.
-In her current position as the chair of the Music Department at California State University San Marcos, she has contributed to the fruition of the Music Major, the creation of a brand-new music lab on campus, and the establishment of the first All-Steinway School in the region.
-Dr. Cheng was the recipient of the President's Award for Service Leadership in 2021 for her contributions to the Music Department and the university.
-Dr. Cheng is recently promoted to full professor in Summer 2022.
+She is an active pianist, collaborative performer and a committed teacher who has an enthusiastic heart for sharing her profession with others.
+In her current position as a Full Professor of Music at California State University San Marcos, she has contributed to make the Music Major a reality, also successfully raised funds by performing private concerts to build a brand new music lab on campus as well as to establish the first All-Steinway School in the region.
+Dr. Cheng completed her first Asia concert tour in 2018 playing a series of solo recitals in Taiwan and Japan.
+In 2023, she toured southern California with her colleague Dr. Janet Kao from Chapman University performing piano four-hand concerts at CSUSM, Fullerton College, Vista Library and Nixon Library.

 Starting her musical training at the age of 5, Dr. Cheng was soon chosen to attend the music talent class to begin her musical journey.
 She won her first prize in Taipei Music Competition in her early teens and continued to receive many other awards.
 Her most recent competition prize was a silver medal in 2013 International Keyboard Odyssiad Piano Competition held in Colorado.
 Her honors also include the performance at the annual retreat in San Diego by North America Taiwanese Professor Association, participation in the Second Chinese International Piano Competition in New York City, representing Taiwan, the master-classes in Eureka, California by the Music Teacher Association of California, jurisdiction at the Youth Concert Concerto Competition hosted by Eureka Symphony and the Humboldt State University Aria/Concerto Competition in California, premier performance at the Annual International Computer Music Conference and the University of Miami Society of Composers, Inc. in Coral Gables, Florida.

 Dr. Cheng has been featured in various performances both as a soloist and collaborative pianist around the world.
+In 2023, Dr. Cheng toured with Dr. Janet Kao in Southern California with a piano four-hand program.
+In 2018, Dr. Cheng completed an Asia tour with solo recitals in Taiwan and Japan.
 In July 2016, Dr. Cheng was invited to tour as the featured pianist with the Poway Symphonette to China, performing at prestigious venues such as Xian National Concert Hall and Shanghai Oriental Art Center.
 She has also collaborated with world renowned saxophonist Kenneth Radnofsky on a local tour to perform at UCLA, SDSU and CSUSM.
 Other performances include Beethoven Emperor Piano Concerto with Poway Symphony, Beethoven Choral Fantasy with Center Chorale in Escondido, Steinway Series at Palomar College, Piano Recital at Fullerton College, Piano Recital at Broward College, Arts and Lectures series at CSUSM, Opening Concerts for San Diego Taiwanese American Heritage Week, Retreat Concerts of North America Taiwanese Professor Association in San Diego, National Taiwan Normal University Music Festival in Taipei, Taiwan, the Faculty Artist Series at Humboldt State University in Arcata, California, the MTAC north regional conference in Santa Clara University and Diablo Valley College in California, Piano Texas Festival at Texas Christian University in Texas, Art Basel Festival and New World Symphony at Lincoln Theater in Miami Beach, Florida, Yamaha Concert Series at Yamaha Piano Music Center in Coral Gables, Florida, and Artist-In-Residence Series of National Taiwan Normal University (NTNU) in Taipei, Taiwan.
-She appeared as a featured pianist in the Humboldt Symphony concerto concert at HSU in Arcata, California.
-After her appointment at California State University San Marcos as an assistant professor in music, Dr. Cheng has been performing intensively both on campus and in the community.
+Her concerto performances include working with Humboldt Symphony, Poway Symphony, Palomar Symphony and CSUSM Wind Ensemble.

 Soon after receiving her bachelor's degree in piano performance from National Taiwan Normal University, Dr. Cheng was granted a scholarship from the University of Miami to start her master's degree in Music Business and Entertainment Industry.
 In 2003, offered a full scholarship as a graduate teaching assistant, she continued to pursue her doctoral degree in Accompanying and Chamber Music at University of Miami, studying with Dr. J.B.Floyd, the former chair of the keyboard department, Mr. Tian Ying, the present chair and a former finalist of Van Cliburn International Piano Competition, Dr. Paul Posnak, the head of the accompanying department.
 Dr. Cheng has made many master class appearances conducted by distinguishing musicians including Lang Lang, Andrea Watts, Hans Boepple, Sharon Mann, John Owings, Tamas Ungar, Harold Martina, Jin Zhang, and Ruei-bin Chen.